ukyzky/eurorack/README.md

 2. Type2

  - X external clock input works as T gate hold mode.
 During trigger/gate ON signal at X external clock input, internal T and X sequence are holded (in another word, pause and resume behavior).

+## X clock internal source in T trigger reset/hold mode

+When T trigger reset/hold mode is set, self patching from T1/T2/T3 to X clock input is impossible physically.

+So as alternative way, in T trigger reset/hold mode, we can set X clock source.

+1. Type1

+ - T1 is internal patched to X clock.

+2. Type2

+ - T2 is internal patched to X clock.

+3. Type3

+ - T3 is internal patched to X clock.

 ## X Quantizer scale select cv (using T jitter cv input)